akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-1.md

 In this step, you are going to create an app. :rocket:

 Creating an app is the primary step that will allow to connect your PIM.
-So let's see how to do that!
+So let's see how to do so!
 You'll see, it's easy as a breeze.

 ## You said `app`?